Early Life

 Post-war Life and Death

 After the Civil War, Ewell retired to his wife’s plantation in Maury County, Tennessee, near Spring Hill.
 He died there, of pneumonia, on January 25, 1872, just three days after his wife succumbed to the same ailment.
-Ewell was buried in the Old City Cemetery, Nashville, Tennessee.
+Ewell was buried in the Old City Cemetery in Nashville, Tennessee.